 Potgul Maliga Maha Vihara: This Buddhist temple is one of the most visited religious sites in Hanguranketha.
 Some of the materials used for the construction are recovered from the Hanguranketha Palace, which was destroyed by the British.

-Kitulpe Ranpatge Vihara: This Buddhist temple is one of the several temples that are dating back to Anuradhapura (4 BC to 11 AD) period.
-Some of the artifacts recovered from the site are dating back to Anuradhapura period.
+Kitulpe Ranpatge Vihara: This Buddhist temple is one of the several temples that date back to the Anuradhapura (4 BC to 11 AD) period.

 Panchanari Getaya: Panchanari Getaya is an example of fine craftsmanship of the ancient Sri Lankan artisans.
 It is a stone carving depicting five female dancers.
 This rare piece of stone carving is located near the Vishnu Devala.